Progress Report

 2. Outcome so far

-The MABB (multicenter alliance for brain biomarkers) 'Me-byo' cohort, in which 18 institutions are currently participating, is a multicenter alliance that promotes the development of imaging and blood biomarkers.
-The MABB research is characterized by the availability of secondary use of data and samples from other clinical studies, which will accelerate validation of biomarkers.
+The MABB preclinical cohort for dementia, involving 18 institutions, is a multicenter initiative promoting the development of imaging and blood biomarkers.
+A key feature is the secondary use of data and samples from other clinical studies, accelerating biomarker validation.

 3. Future plans

-Various types of data will be collected from original disease models and dementia "Me-byo" cohorts.
-Furthermore, we will identify candidate biomarkers that contribute to early diagnosis through data-driven analysis of multi-organ networks, and try to predict and prevent the development of dementia.
+Various types of data will be collected from original disease models and preclinical cohorts for dementia.
+Furthermore, we will identify candidate biomarkers that contribute to early diagnosis through data-driven analysis of multi-organ networks and try to predict and prevent the development of dementia.